josephjwilson/machine-learning-with-graphs/README.md

-# Machine Learning with Graphs Graphs
+# Machine Learning with Graphs

 My notes and solutions for the Stanford University course of CS224W: Machine Learning with Graphs.
 I'm following the Fall 2023 edition.